 Although Himalayan Salt’s health benefits are exceptional, it contains very little iodine like other natural sea salts.
-Therefore, it is still important to have natural foods with iodine in your diet.
+Therefore, having natural foods with iodine in your diet is still essential.

 For example, these include eggs, fish, and dairy products.

-However, conventional table salt also only contains iodine if it is added in the course of processing.
+However, conventional table salt only contains iodine if it is added during processing.
 Pink Himalayan salt, on the other hand, remains natural.

 Like sodium, chloride, or magnesium, iodine is a type of mineral.
 However, since the human body contains less than 50 mg of iodine per kg, iodine is called a trace element.

 Nevertheless, iodine has an essential function in the body, as it is the crucial building block for the thyroid hormones T3 and T4.

 Genuine, high-quality Pink Himalayan Salt is one of the purest salts you can buy.